 Many communities offer summer activities designed to keep kids engaged through the summer months.
 Not only will they allow your kids to hone their skills as artists or athletes, but they’ll also provide critical opportunities to develop social skills and learn how to interact with others.
 Many community activities for kids are low-cost or free, so keeping your children involved doesn’t have to cost you a mint.

 Another way to get kids of all ages active in the summer is through various forms of scavenger hunts.
 Everyone enjoys the thrill of the chase, regardless of age.
 You can use that to get your kids off the couch, out from in front of the television, and into the great outdoors.
 For younger kids, you can plan a simple scavenger hunt around the yard and invite neighbors’ children and playdate buddies.
 You can turn it into a party with simple refreshments and prizes.
 Or, you can engage older kids through geocaching, which utilizes technology while replicating the thrill of a traditional scavenger hunt.

 Another way to get kids involved and active is by involving them in the planning of events.
 You can do that in a way that goes beyond the mundane by creating an activity list or calendar.
 Let everyone participate in creating the list by asking each member of the family to come up with one activity for each week or month of the summer.
 The only rule is that the activity must involve the outdoors and it must involve some type of physical activity, even if it’s just walking.
 Compile the list of submissions, then vote on which ones you want to do each week.
 You’ll be surprised how enthusiastic your kids will be, and you may develop some lifelong memories in the process.
 Keeping your kids active during the summer months isn’t difficult if you give it a little forethought and plan.

-If you are looking for a daycare or preschool, in the fall months, visit our website, The Children’s Academy to learn more.
+If you are looking for a daycare or preschool in Franklin, TN., this fall, visit our website, THE Children’s Academy to learn more.